 Although the term “nonwoven” may be unfamiliar to most people, the concept of woven materials is something they’ve already known about.
 Nonwoven materials are practically all around us all the time.

-The synthetic fibres found in most Sporda products primarily consist of recycled polyester from PET bottles.
+PET bottles.
 The synthetic fibres are recyclable, cause no allergies and are both eco-friendly and user-friendly.

 We offer fibre made of PLA (polylactic acid).
 PLA is a naturally degradable, thermoplastic and aliphatic polyester made from renewable raw materials, such as corn starch or cane sugar.